Isaac Lea Nicholson: Ordained ministry

 Nicholson was ordained deacon by Bishop William Rollinson Whittingham of Maryland in Grace Church, Baltimore, on September 24, 1871, becoming curate at St Thomas' Church in Hanover, New Hampshire.
 He was ordained priest on September 22, 1872, by Coadjutor Bishop Pinkney, in St Paul's Church, Baltimore.
 He was appointed curate at St Paul's Church, Baltimore, where he stayed till 1875.
 Between 1875 and 1879, he became rector of the Church of the Ascension in Westminster, Maryland, while between 1879 and 1891, he served as rector of St Mark's Church in Philadelphia.
 He married Adele Everett Ellicott in 1880.

 Bishop

 In 1891, Nicholson was elected Bishop of Milwaukee.
 Nicholson's consecration took place in Saint Mark's Church, Philadelphia on October 28, 1891.
 He had a heart attack in 1905, and a coadjutor bishop was elected to assist him.
 Nicholson was an influential Anglo-Catholic in the Episcopal Church, and championed the Catholic heritage of the church.
 In 1883, he was elected as Bishop of Indiana but he declined.
-He died in office on October 29, 1906.
+He died in office on October 29, 1906 and is buried in the cemetery at Nashotah House.